learosema/a11y-basics/src/inclusive-design-checklist.md

 # Inclusive web design checklist

-- has to be useable without a mouse or any other pointer device
+- has to be useable with just a keyboard
+- provide visible focus styles
+- provide alternative text content for all non-media
+- don‘t use color alone to convey information
-- Check all color contrast ratios
+- check all color contrast ratios
 - provide a semantic structure in your HTML
 - headlines are your friend
-- use native elements
+- give users enough time to perceive content and to fill forms
+- keep it simple